Careers in the Inland Fisheries Division

 Work Environment

-Division staff are located in Austin, San Marcos, three regional offices, 15 district offices, one research center, and five fish hatcheries.
-This includes the Texas Freshwater Fisheries Center in Athens, which combines a state-of-the-art hatchery with an educational visitors' center.
-Field biologists and technicians spend much of their time away from the office conducting surveys and habitat assessments on our lakes and streams.
-They typically work a 40-hour week, but the schedule isn't always 8 to 5.
+Teams are based at the TPWD headquarters in Austin, three regional offices, 14 district offices, five freshwater fish hatcheries, and the Texas River Center, Heart of the Hills Fisheries Science Center, Analytical Services Laboratory, and Texas Freshwater Fisheries Center.
+Fisheries biologists and technicians spend considerable time away from the office conducting surveys, stocking fish, restoring and enhancing fish habitat, enhancing angler access, connecting and engaging with local stakeholders, and performing other activities that benefit freshwater fisheries resources in Texas public waters.
+They typically work a 40-hour week, but the schedule isn’t always 8 to 5.
 Sampling trips may involve longer hours.
-Some activities are conducted nights and weekends.
+Some activities are conducted on nights and weekends.

 Preparing for a Career in Inland Fisheries